Why you don’t want water in a crawl space

 Use vents and ventilation fans – Crawl space vents and ventilation fans help keep air moving through your crawl space.
 However, there’s some debate on whether or not crawl space vents and ventilation fans actually help keep crawl spaces dry.

 Regrade your yard (if necessary) so that water flows away from your home’s foundation – Your yard should slope away from your home’s foundation.
 If your yard slopes toward your foundation, water will pool around the foundation and eventually make its way into the crawl space.
 Both foundation repair contractors and landscapers can regrade your yard.
-However, if you’re up for it, this might be a good DIY project.
+However, this might be a good DIY project if you’re up for it.

 Keep gutters free from debris – Clogged gutters can cause water to spill over the side of your house.
 This deposits a lot of water into the soil right next to your foundation.
 This moisture will eventually find its way into your crawl space.

 Install downspout extensions if necessary to channel water away from the foundation – Sometimes downspouts are too short and dump water next to the foundation.
 Downspout extensions are an easy way to take this water and channel it away from the foundation.

 Regularly check all plumbing for leaks – Make a habit of performing a periodic check to ensure you don’t have any leaky pipes.